alexander-lopez-s/UX-UI-website/README.md

-# UX/UI - Co-Design Your Home Page
+# UX/UI - Coding my peer's prototype

 In the previous module, I interviewed one of our classmates to determine what her needs were and subsequently found a digital solution.
 She did the same with me, and at the end, we exchanged Figma prototypes, it is about time to code it!